multani/gcp-changelog/content/bigquery/index.md

 ### Feature

-For command-line users, BigQuery is now integrated with the Gemini CLI to provide an agentic CLI experience.
-Using the dedicated [Gemini CLI extensions for BigQuery](https://cloud.google.com/bigquery/docs/develop-with-gemini-cli), you can search, explore, analyze, and gain insights from your data by asking natural language questions, generating forecasts, and running contribution analysis directly from the command line.
-This feature is available in beta.

-### Feature

 BigQuery ML now supports
 [visualization of model monitoring metrics](https://cloud.google.com/bigquery/docs/model-monitoring-overview#monitoring_visualization).
 This feature lets you use charts and graphs to